 If you are remanded into custody or receive a custodial sentence during your studies, this fundamentally changes your circumstances and may raise concerns about the risk you present to the University Community.
-For these reasons, the Academic Registrar and Director of Student, Library and Academic Services (or nominee) will place you on an interim suspension from your programme of study with immediate effect, pending consideration of your case by a case conference in accordance with Section 17 of the 'Handbook of Student Regulations'.
-Alternatively, if notwithstanding you being in custody, there remains evidence of a potential immediate risk to the University Community, action may be taken to immediately suspend you from the University in accordance with regulation 17.11.2.
+For these reasons, the Executive Director of Student, Library and Academic Services (or nominee) will place you on an interim suspension from your programme of study with immediate effect, pending consideration of your case by a case conference in accordance with Section 17 of the 'Handbook of Student Regulations'.
+Alternatively, if you are not in custody but there remains evidence of a potential immediate risk to the University Community, action may be taken to immediately suspend you from the University in accordance with regulation 17.11.2.